 The postcard-pretty panorama of Binnenhof cast its mirror image on Hofvijver’s placid water rippled only by ducks.
 Props to our host, Paulo, for winding up our walking tour at this vantage point when natural light was most dramatic.
 The world’s oldest parliament building at nearly 800 years old looked majestic and magical at golden hour.
 We half-circled the pond to see Het Torentje (The Little Tower) up close.
 It had been the official office of the Prime Minister since the 80s.
 Wondering how Amsterdam could be the capital yet The Hague hold the seat of government aggravated my jet lag-induced migraine.

 Fatigue, sleep deprivation, hunger, and the cold eventually got the better of me.
-Temporary relief came when our host invited us to try cheese wheel pasta at Gusto Den Haag, one of his favorite restaurants in the city.
+Temporary relief came when our host invited us to try cheese wheel pasta at Fratelli Den Haag, one of his favorite restaurants in the city.
 The rich pasta dish lived up to the mouth-watering tableside preparation of cheese melted by fire.
 An impossibly sumptuous ice cream cake capped the meal.
-I ended my first city tour in Europe in the warmth of the place and my company.
+I ended my first walking tour in Europe in the warmth of the welcoming city and company.

 Finally by 9PM, night fell and thus ended the longest day that had begun halfway round the world.
 My first day at The Hague prefaced my entire European trip perfectly.
 It encompassed history and culture, art and people, food and drink, first and best, family and friends, walking and walking some more.
 There would be no rest for this tourist.